CardanoPress/cardanopress/readme.txt

 This plugin requires your own standalone WordPress installation and access to the web server to add a line of code to your htaccess file.

+1. Installing the plugin

-1. Find the plugin in the list at the backend and click to install it.
+Find the plugin in the list at the backend and click to install it.
 Or, upload the ZIP file through the admin backend.
 Or, upload the unzipped tag-groups folder to the /wp-content/plugins/ directory.

-2. Activate the plugin through the ‘Plugins’ menu in WordPress.
+2. Activate the plugin

+Navigate to Plugins from the WordPress admin area and activate the CardanoPress plugin.

 The plugin will create the base pages for all that you need.

-For it to work, you will need to supply your [Blockfrost API](https://blockfrost.io/) key which can be obtained for free on their website for small projects.
+3. Sign up for a Blockfrost

+CardanoPress is dependent on the Blockfrost API to communicate to the Cardano blockchain.
+You can get an API key for free at [Blockfrost API](https://blockfrost.io/).

+Obtain your key and paste it into the configuration screen of CardanoPress.

+4. Allow WASM file type to be executed from your server

 You will also need to allow for the WASM MIME type to be loaded on your server.
 This is the file that will load the integration between the wallets and the website.
 Without this file access enabled, the 'connect to wallet' and other blockchain interactions will not work.

-Open your htaccess file from your server and add this line of code to the top of the file.
+Open your .htaccess file from your server and add this line of code to the top of the file.

 > AddType application/wasm .wasm

 This will add the MIME type WASM and allow the loading of the Cardano Serialisation Library on your website.

+This may vary from server to server as not all use htaccess files or allow modifications to it.

 Once you've done this, you will be able to connect your WordPress website to the Cardano blockchain.